spacelift-io/user-documentation/docs/concepts/stack/organizing-stacks.md

 ### Manage view

-- If you change your filter, search and/or sorting settings you can update the currently selected view by clicking on Update item under "Manage view" button.
-Blue icon on the manage view button indicates update possibility.
+- If you change your filter, search and/or sorting settings, you can update the currently selected view by clicking on Update item under "Manage view" button.
+The blue icon on the manage view button indicates an update possibility.
 - Edit name allows editing name of the current view
 - Delete allows removing your private view (Shared and Spacelift default views can not be removed).
 You can delete the view from the Views tab as well.